nextgis/docs_ngweb/source/vect_layer_upload_params.rst

 .. sectionauthor:: Roman Gainullov <roman.gaynullov@nextgis.com>

-Advanced options for uploading vector layer from file
+Advanced options for uploading vector layer from a file
 ========================================================

 Advanced settings are available when uploading a vector layer from a file (:numref:`ngweb_vect_layer_upload_params`).